If deer are color blind why wear camo?

 The bottom line is that deer are not completely color blind but they are primarily green-red color blind.
-The two major takeaways from this article are 1) do not wear blue, and 2) watch out for UV brightened clothing.
+The two major takeaways from this article are:

 Another drastic difference between humans and deer is that deer have a much larger field of vision.
 They can see approximately 270 degrees around them, minimizing their number of blind spots and protecting them from prey.
 Humans on the other hand have about 180 degrees of vision.